Piece-Of-Schmidt/PaperReader/README.md

 ## Usage

 1. **Download/Clone Respository**
 2. **Set Keys**: Replace `api_key` and all other placeholders in `settings.json` with your own keys (i.e. OpenAI API, Notion Key, email settings etc.).
 The latter ones are only required when the respective values in settings (include_notion, send_email) are set to true.
 You can chose between using openAI models or models hosted by groq.
-In the letter case, the Neets model is used for text to speech.
+In the letter case, [Neets](https://neets.ai/) is used for text to speech. <br>Mandatory keys:
+   - openAI or groq key:
-3. **"Upload" Papers**: Place the papers that you wish to get summarized in the *Papers* folder.
+4. **"Upload" Papers**: Place the papers that you wish to get summarized in the *Papers* folder.
 This is the default folder the script reads from.
 You can change the directory to any other folder in the `settings.csv`.
-4. **Notion Integration**: If you want to make use of the Notion integration, prepare your Notion Database that your summarized papers shall be stored in (see below for more information).
+5. **Notion Integration**: If you want to make use of the Notion integration, prepare your Notion Database that your summarized papers shall be stored in (see below for more information).
-5. **Start process**: Run the `main.py` script or execute `read_paper.bat` to start the process.
+6. **Start process**: Run the `main.py` script or execute `read_paper.bat` to start the process.

 ## How it Works